 Field-hunting tip

-Look in pyrometamorphic rocks of the hatrurim formation country — that is the host setting where vapnikite typically forms.
+Look in pyrometamorphic rocks of the hatrurim formation country, the host setting where vapnikite typically forms.
 If you start seeing brownmillerite, mayenite, fluorellestadite in float, you are in the right ground.
 Field specimens usually show a prismatic crystals, radial aggregates habit, so train your eye for that shape before scanning the outcrop.